Community Engaged Learning

 Community Engaged Learning Best Practices:

-- Incorporate essential assignments and experiential engagement activities that draw a connection between your class content, and cultivate civic knowledge, interest, and skills
+- Incorporate essential assignments and experiential activities that draw a connection to your class content, and cultivate civic knowledge, interest, and skills

 - Take your time to cultivate reciprocal community partnerships

-- Review important logistical processes related to agreements, risk, and transportation
+- Review important logistical processes related to agreements and risk

 - Integrate critical reflection activities and assignments